 - To boost your protein content, throw in a chopped hard-boiled egg or a handful of chopped chicken.
 Chopping up or shredding the breasts of a precooked rotisserie chicken can be delicious, cost-effective and time efficient.

 - Depending on your eating style, you can double your portions and eat less meals or store the base blend in the fridge and eat multiple bowls over the course of multiple days.
+In an airtight sealed container, it will keep in the fridge for 3-5 days.

 This information is provided as a courtesy and is only an estimate.
 Please review our full disclaimer to get a clear understanding of the nutrition and health information and resources presented and written on our website.